section-io/docs/content/modules/optidash/how-tos/optidash-advanced-config.md

 ## Optidash Module Settings

-Once your application has been set up with Optidash you will find the following settings under `Advanced Config > Optidash` in the Aperture portal.
-We will go over these settings under Operations.
+Once your application has been set up with Optidash you will find the following settings under `Advanced Config > Optidash` in the Section Console (Aperture portal).
 ```
 {
     "api_key": "REDACTED",